pdelteil/BugBountyReportTemplates/README.md

 If you have some templates not found here, please create a PR.

-I manage my templtes on http://stackedit.io, but now I'm moving to automate the entire process, having them in a git hub repo will help me with the entire process.
+I manage my templates on http://stackedit.io, but now I'm moving to Github to automate the entire process.